By Jeff Russell

 if isinstance(mycam, mset.CameraObject):

 pfx.contrast += 0.5

-Most objects types in Toolbag have settings that can be manipulated in a similar fashion.
-The mset module also has functions to create and destroy objects, import and create meshes and materials, as well as loading and saving scenes, taking screenshots and video, and much more.
+Most object types in Toolbag have settings that can be manipulated in a similar fashion.
+The mset module also has functions for creating and destroying objects, importing and creating meshes and materials, as well as loading and saving scenes, taking screenshots and video, and more.
 We’ve made an effort to expose just about everything Toolbag does through the Python interface, and we hope you find it to be as powerful a tool as we have.
 You should explore the reference to see everything that is possible.

 The mset module also provides a simple set of classes for creating your own user interface.
 There are classes for windows, buttons, sliders, checkboxes, text fields, and more.
 Here is a quick example script that creates a window with one button:

 mywindow = mset.UIWindow("My Window")

 #this function will be called when we click the button

 #create a button, make it call doSomething when clicked